This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 Prague Itinerary – Day 1

-We recommend spending the first day of your two days in Prague exploring the Old and New Town with Prague’s most popular attractions.
+We recommend spending the first day of your two days in Prague exploring the historic districts called Old Town and New Town with lots of Prague’s most popular attractions.

 Finishing off the day with local cuisine and soaking up local vibes in Vinohrady, rated as the best neighborhood in the world by TimeOut Magazine in 2021.

 It’s also the neighborhood we liked the most and stayed in during our Prague housesit.
-So we highly recommend including it on your Prague itinerary.
+So we highly recommend including Vinohrady on your Prague itinerary.

 Day 1 Prague Itinerary Map